Wandalen/wMathModels/doc/eng/tutorial/Introduction.md

 ### Summary

 - Every mathematical model implements such routines as `make`, `from`, `is`.
-- The data of the instance of every model is stored in a vector or in a matrix.
+- The data of the instance of every model is stored in a vector or a matrix.
-- Algorithm and data are uncoupled.
+- An algorithm and data are uncoupled.
-- There is a pattern to name model's routines.
+- There is a pattern to name the model's routines.
 - Most models are implemented for all dimensions, not only 2D or 3D
-- If `null` is passed as an argument to the routine which performs writing the result into some container, than a new container will be created and returned.
+- If `null` is passed as an argument to the routine which performs writing the result into some container than a new container will be created and returned.
-- Some conceptions are implemented by alternative models, so rotation can be described by axis and angle, Euler's angles or quaternion.
+- Some conceptions are implemented by alternative models, so rotation can be described by axis and angle, Euler's angles, or quaternion.

 [Back to content](../README.md#Tutorials)